MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/migration-cookbook/index.md

 Open a command-line window and use the Migration Assistance tool in the following manner:
     `mfpmigrate scan --in path_to_source_directory --out path_to_destination_directory  --type platform`

-* Replace **source_directory** with the path to the Xcode project, for example: */Users/idanadar/Desktop/FormBasedAuthObjCiOS-release71*
+* Replace **source_directory** with the path to the native project, for example: */Users/idanadar/Desktop/FormBasedAuthObjCiOS-release71*
 * Replace **destination_directory** with the location where you'd like the report to be generated at
 * Replace **platform** with a supported platform: `ios`, `android` or `windows`